 In the end, it doesn’t matter what we think “might have happened.”
 Joey Logano won because he was at the right place at the right time when the checkered flag came out.
 He and his team deserved to win simply because of those facts and I congratulate him and the Home Depot Team for what they accomplished.

 That about wraps up this fan’s view of the Miracle Mile at Loudon, NH.
 Next stop is the “Coke Zero 400” at Daytona, FL this Saturday night.
 I know this might sound like another one of those cliches, but, “I can’t wait for the fireworks.”

 See ya next time …

-(All views expressed are strictly the opinion of the writer)
+(all views expressed are strictly the opinion of the writer)

-© June 2009 – all rights reserved
+© July 2009 – all rights reserved

 Just A Fan’s View and Rusty Norman